Nearly 50 killed in Iraq bombings

 Further south, a car bomb in Amara province killed four people and in the city of Basra, three blasts hit a hotel frequented by foreigners working in the oil industry, wounding three guards.

-Violence is still well below its height in 2006-07, but Sunni insurgents are striking on a daily basis, seeking to destabilise the Shi'ite-led government and provoke further confrontation.
+Violence is still well below its height in 2006-07, but Sunni insurgents are striking on a daily basis, seeking to destabilize the Shi'ite-led government and provoke further confrontation.

 On Monday, attacks targeting Shi'ites left at least 27 people dead.
 The number of people killed in militant attacks across Iraq in June reached 761.